 Webinars are the ultimate content marketing tool — especially for companies that operate in the B2B sector.
 If you’ve been thinking about using this marketing channel to promote your business, just follow the four tips we outlined in this article:

-- Embrace the webinar flywheel
+- Embrace the webinar cycle framework

 - Know Your Audience